Q: Who is involved in direct democracy? Who is involved in representative democracy?

 Q: When did direct democracy begin?
 When did representative democracy begin?

-A: Direct democracy began in ancient times, while greece existed.
-Representative democracy began when the constitution was signed in the 1600s.
+A: Direct democracy began in the 508 BC.
+Representative democracy began in 1776 AD.

 Q: Where did direct democracy begin?
 Where is representative democracy used today?

 Q: Why did direct democracy happen?
-Why is best for representative democracy to be used today?
+Why is it best for representative democracy to be used today? *Yawn*